cupid-ide/cupid/nuopcdocs/approach.rst

+.. _writecap:

 Writing and Testing a NUOPC Cap for Your Model
 ==============================================

-While there is no one right way to write the NUOPC cap code, the following recommended steps represent an incremental approach to developing the cap.
+While there is no one right way to write the :term:`NUOPC Model cap` code, the following recommended steps represent an incremental approach to developing the cap.

  #.  :ref:`installesmf`
+ #.  :ref:`preparemodel`
  #.  :ref:`chooseconfig`
  #.  :ref:`integratecap`
  #.  :ref:`genmakefrag`